DKendle/sinatra_pod/README.md

     (things we don't know how to do yet)
     # Must have user accounts => Sign up + log in/out functionality
+        # MUST use bcrypt (not listed on project page)
+        # MUST use restful routes (not listed on project page)
     # Validate uniqueness of user login info (email/pw)
     # a logged-in user has full CRUD capacity for their *own* stuff
     # Users cannot edit or delete content that belongs to another user
-    # Validations so that bad data cannot get into your DB -
+    # Validations so that bad data cannot get into your DB
-    # Show the user an error message that communicates why their attempt failed
+    # Show the user an error message that communicates why their attempt failed (i.e. if your validations do not pass)

 Explain the flow of your program, answer questions related to your program => 10-15 minutes

     ## Most important:
+        (things we know how to do already)
         # purpose of a migration (modify db structure), purpose of schema.rb (summary of current db/table structure)
         # request/response flow =>
             Processing a GET request =>
                 ## E.G " __ request is made in the browser, and routed to __ route in __ controller, which then ___"
             Processing a POST request =>
                 # how does the form display, and how is the form processed
-                # what is params, and where do its keys come from?.
+                # what is params, and where do its keys come from?
                 What is its scope?
         # accessing objects through their associations (we sort of know how to do this)

+        (things we don't know how to do yet)
         # rendering vs redirecting, and where we have access to controller instance variables
         # where we have access to the session hash, and how we can use it to log a user in/out
         # basics of encryption => what does bcrypt provide, what does